zoffixznet/writing/perl6/20160407-Perl-6-Is-Slower-Than-My-Fat-Momma.md

 items out of order and our total runtime was just over 1 second, despite a total of 4 seconds of sleep.

-## Let's See Some Benchmark
+## Let's See Some Benchmarks

 I won't show you any.
 There's hardly any sense in benchmarking *entire languages.* Clever one-liners can be written to support one point of view or another, but they simply abstract a problem into a simplistic singularity.
-Languages are different and they have vastly different toolkits to solve similar problems.
+Languages are different and they have vastly different tool kits to solve similar problems.
+Would you choose code completes in 1 second that takes you 40 minutes to write or code that completes in 2 seconds, yet takes you 10 minutes to write?
+The choice depends on the type of application you're writing.

 ## Conclusion